sendsmaily/smaily-woocommerce-plugin/readme.txt

 = Requirements =

-WooCommerce Smaily Plugin requires PHP 5.6+ (PHP 7.0+ recommended).
+Smaily for WooCommerce requires PHP 5.6+ (PHP 7.0+ recommended).
 You'll also need to be running WordPress 4.0+ and have WooCommerce 2.2+.

 = Documentation & Support =